Debunked Myths & Urban Legends.

 The public school boards responsible for schools with pools also had to abide by the state public health and APHA pool management guidelines.
 That's why we swam nude in school pools.

 By the way, pool filters get clogged with fabric fibers even today.
 (Case-in-point: put a load of shirts in a clothes dryer after cleaning the lint filter.
 After they are dry, check how much lint is in the lint filter.)
 It wasn't until the late 60s or early 70s that nylon suits became widely available.
-However, the fibers clogging the pool filter was only part of the story.
+However, the fibers clogging the pool filter were only part of the story.
 What the Public Health officials wanted to avoid was telling all swimmers that their swimsuits were probably contaminated from polluted water from their last swim at the beach or outdoor bathing place.
-As corroboration, recall that they used to have laundry tubs of chemicals you were to drag your suit though and then rinse when you swam at a co-ed city pool.
+As corroboration, recall that they used to have laundry tubs of chemicals you were to drag your suit through and then rinse when you swam at a co-ed city pool.

 NOTE: Girls were lent swimsuits because pool filters would get clogged with fabric fibers.
 Secondly, girl's suits were sterilized with safe chemicals that left no residue in the fabric to affect the pool water.
 Boys were never lent swimsuits, it was swimming nude or bring your own swimsuit.